AE-nv/pimp-my-code/1: Mars Rover/README.md

 Create an API that can translate commands to the rover.
 The rover will execute these commands by moving around in a grid.
 The rover should return its position when it's finished executing its commands.

 ## Non functional requirements
-- Focus of this kata is the 4 rules of simple design: https://martinfowler.com/bliki/BeckDesignRules.html
+- Focus of this kata is the 4 rules of simple design.
+Your code should, in order: (https://martinfowler.com/bliki/BeckDesignRules.html)
+  - Pass the tests
+  - Reveal intention
+  - Have no duplication
+  - Be as as small as possible.
 - This means ofcourse that your solution should be covered by tests.

 ## Starting Requirements